sakshiy08/sakshiy08/README.md

 👩🏻‍💻 I’m currently learning machine learning and its applications in single-cell spatial transcriptomics analysis <br>
 🤝🏼 I’m looking to collaborate on projects related to NGS data analysis and machine learning <br>
 📩 For fastest reply - reach me at sakshiydv08@gmail.com <br>
-🙃 Fun fact: If you could type 60 words per minute, eight hours a day, it would take about 50 years to type out the human genome <br>

 <div id="header" align="center">